tiborst/priming-task-psychopy3/README.md

 # priming-task-psychopy3
-Mini priming experiment written for PsychoPy3 as a course assignment.
+Short priming experiment written for PsychoPy3 as a course assignment.